Distinguished Flying Cross (United States): Devices

 Additional awards of the Distinguished Flying Cross are shown with bronze or silver Oak Leaf Clusters for the Army, Air Force, and Space Force, and gold and silver 5/16 Inch Stars for the Navy, Marine Corps, and Coast Guard.

 The Army, Air Force, Space Force, Navy, and Marine Corps may authorize the "V" device for wear on the DFC to denote valor in combat.
 The services can also award the DFC for extraordinary achievement without the "V" device.

 On January 7, 2016, a Secretary of Defense memorandum standardized the use of the "V" device as a valor-only device across the services.
 The Department of Defense published "DOD Manuals 1348.33, Volumes 1-4, DOD Military Decorations and Awards" which unified the criteria for awards.
 DOD 1348.33.
 "Army Regulation 600-8-22, Military Awards" authorizes use of the "V" Device with the DFC for combat valor and the "C" Device for meritorious service or achievement under combat conditions.

 DFC National Memorial Act

 In July 2014, the United States Senate passed the Distinguished Flying Cross National Memorial Act.
 The act was sponsored by Senator Barbara Boxer, to designate the Distinguished Flying Cross Memorial at March Field Air Museum adjacent to March Air Reserve Base in Riverside, California, as a national memorial to recognize members of United States Armed Forces who have distinguished themselves by heroism in aerial flight.
 The act was signed into law by President Barack Obama on July 25, 2014.

 Notable recipients of the DFC

+This is not a complete list, as it does not include individuals who are known only for receiving the DFC.

-Note: the rank indicated is the highest held by the individual.
+Note: the rank indicated is the highest ever held by the person.